00casio/STEGO/README.md

 ## Contact

-For feedback, questions, or press inquiries please contact [Mark Hamilton](mailto:markth@mit.edu)
+For feedback or questions, please contact jadalaou@eurecom.fr or driss@eurecom.fr